liuyufei/hotposed/README.md

 ===============================================
 ```

-Each line of the config file is a plugin configuration, the line contains four items spilted by symble ":"
+Each line of the config file is a plugin configuration, the line contains four items spilted by symbol ":"

 **Item[0]** : The package name of the application which you want to hook.